codr7/liblg/README.md

 ### intro
-The goal of [liblg](https://github.com/codr7/liblg) is to create a minimal stack based VM in C with decent performance while keeping the design simple, extendable and easy to reason about.
-It currently implements just enough functionality to do recursive Fibonacci (with tail call optimization) and comes equipped with a custom assembler.
-The general idea is that it's useful to have access to extensible core vm functionality in a tight package, for implementing custom DSLs etc.
+The goal of [liblg](https://github.com/codr7/liblg) is to create a reasonably fast, minimal stack based VM in C. It implements just enough functionality to do recursive Fibonacci (with tail call optimization) and comes equipped with a custom assembler.
+The general idea is that it's very useful to have access to extensible core stack vm functionality in library form, for implementing custom DSLs on top etc.

 ### setup
 [liblg](https://github.com/codr7/liblg) requires a C compiler and CMake to build.